Explain the output of machine learning models with dependence-aware (conditional/observational) Shapley values

 categorical.joint_prob_dt

-is not supplied, probabilities/frequencies are
+is not supplied, probabilities/frequencies are estimated usingx_train

 .
-If certain observations occur in x_explain
+If certain observations occur inx_explain

-and NOT in x_train
+and NOT inx_train

-then epsilon is used as the proportion of times that these observations occurs in the training data.
+, then epsilon is used as the proportion of times that these observations occur in the training data.
+In theory, this proportion should be zero, but this causes an error later in the Shapley computation.internal

 Numeric scalar or vector.
 Either a scalar or vector of length equal to the number of features in the model.
 The value is equal to 1 - \(\alpha\) where \(\alpha\) is the nominal level of the conditional independence tests.
 If it is a vector, this indicates which value to use when conditioning on various numbers of features.
 The default value is 0.95.